 One of the first sentences out of our doctor's mouth when coming back into the hospital room to consult with us after we learned that our daughter no longer had a heartbeat was that we now had our own “angel” looking over us.
 We knew his comment was intended to give a measure of comfort, yet, we also knew it was not literally true.

 We found solid comfort in the truths of Scripture about our hope of our daughter's present reality.
 These were truths we revisited again and again in grief to resonate with our daughter's joy.
 That is why I want to share with you today six reasons we can rejoice in the hope that our sons and daughters are still human beings in heaven:

 “It was revealed to them that they were not serving themselves but you, when they spoke of the things that have now been told you by those who have preached the gospel to you by the Holy Spirit sent from heaven.
 Even angels long to look into these things.”

 (1 Peter 1:12)

 I have the hope my child is loved and known by God.
 The Bible may not give salvific details about how my child is specifically saved into the family of God.
-But, I know that it is only through the blood of Jesus.
+But, I know that it could only be so through the blood of Jesus.
 In Scripture, angels, however, are not beneficiaries of salvation through the atonement of Christ.
 How wonderful that my child will exist to the praise of His excellent grace, a grace that angels have experienced longing to understand!

 “He predestined us for adoption as sons through Jesus Christ, according to the purpose of his will”